UQ-PAC/BASIL/readme.md

 ### Native

-The tool is OS-independent, but producing input files from a given AArch64 binary is Linux-specific, and all commands given are for Linux.
+The tool is OS-independent, but only tested under linux, furthermore, lifting input files from a given AArch64 binary is Linux-specific, and all commands given are for Linux.
 On Windows, WSL2 can be used to run any Linux-specific tasks.

 Installing [sbt](https://www.scala-sbt.org/download.html) and [JDK 17](https://openjdk.org/install/) is required.